James Roe Artistic Director

 Symposium 39 - A 20th Century French Salon

-He made his Lincoln Center concerto debut the opening the 2004 Mostly Mozart Festival, and in 2009 he performed Vivaldi’s Concerto for Two Oboes in D Minor in Carnegie’s Zankel Hall with The Little Orchestra Society.
-In his second season as Acting-Principal Oboe of the New Jersey Symphony Orchestra, he is also Co-Principal Oboe of The Knights, and a member of The Mostly Mozart Festival Orchestra.
-He has appeared as guest-principal oboe and solo English horn with The Metropolitan Opera, The Orchestra of St. Luke’s, American Composers’ Orchestra, American Ballet Theater, and the Orpheus Chamber Orchestra.
-During the 2004-2005 season, he served as Principal Oboe of the Houston Grand Opera.
+Roe made his Lincoln Center concerto debut at the 2004 Mostly Mozart Festival, and in 2009 he performed Vivaldi’s Concerto for Two Oboes in D Minor in Carnegie’s Zankel Hall with The Little Orchestra Society.
+From 2011 to 2013, he served as Acting Principal Oboe of the New Jersey Symphony Orchestra, where he has been praised for his “superb playing” (The Star-Ledger) and “elegant solos” (Princeton Town Topics).
+He has been a member of the Mostly Mozart Festival Orchestra and the Brooklyn-based chamber orchestra The Knights; he has appeared as guest-principal oboe with the American Symphony Orchestra, American Composers Orchestra, Houston Grand Opera, Metropolitan Opera, New York City Ballet, New York City Opera and Orchestra of St. Luke’s.